robspuerta/Project-I---Understanding-Banking-Customer-Behavior/README.md

 Society grows and changes with time and this affects directly our consumer's behavior in unpredictable ways, even more with recent global events according to [Time magazine](https://time.com/5947302/covid-19-data/).
 It is essential to grow and change with our Clients, allocating our resources to what matters to them to keep competitive.

-## But how can we understand our customer's behaviors to make better decisions?
+### But how can we understand our customer's behaviors to make better decisions?

+Regardless of the sector like Health, E-commerce, Financial, or other; gathering data about customers' interactions with our products and services is key for understanding what our Clients think and do.
+This way we'll be able to <u> make data-driven decisions and focus our strategy on what customers care about </u>, for example, more benefits, faster assistance, etc.

+Customer Relationship Manager (CRM) softwares like Salesforce or Microsoft Dynamics are great to gather and store omnichannel customer interactions as long as we have set a good business process and technical structure for it.